-- Ensure that you are still confident that the cat has FIP; review the diagnosis, look for additional pathology, and consider repeat sampling (e.g., external laboratory analysis and culture of any fluid; cytology or biopsy of lymph nodes ± feline coronavirus antigen or RNA detection, but bear-inmind that finding the virus is more difficult when on treatment), AGP; - Consider TDM if available to check serum GS-441524 levels to inform dosing; - If relapse occurs during treatment; increase the dosage of GS-441524 (or remdesivir) by 2-3 mg/kg per dose and monitor as above, ensuring treatment is not stopped before the cat has been normal clinically and on clinical pathology for at least 2 weeks.
-The increased dosage used will depend on the dosage the cat is on at the time of the relapse, the nature of the relapse and finances, but can be up to that recommended for neurological FIP (see dosage table above) or even higher (please seek guidance when considering this);
+- Ensure that you are still confident that the cat has FIP; review diagnosis, look for additional pathology, consider repeat sampling (e.g., external laboratory analysis and culture of any fluid; cytology or biopsy of lymph nodes ± feline coronavirus antigen or RNA detection, but bear-in-mind that finding the virus is more difficult when on treatment), AGP; - If relapse occurs during treatment; increase the dosage of GS-441524 (or remdesivir) by 5-10 mg/kg/day and consider splitting into twice daily doses if treated orally once daily) and monitor as above, ensuring treatment is not stopped before the cat has been normal clinically and on clinical pathology for at least 2 weeks.
+The increased dosage used will depend on the dosage the cat is on at the time of the relapse, the nature of the relapse and finances, but can be up to that recommended for neurological FIP (see dosage table above) or even higher (please seek guidance when considering this); - If relapse occurs after completion of treatment; restart GS-441524 (or remdesivir) course at a higher dosage (by 5-10 mg/kg/day and consider splitting into twice daily doses if treated orally once daily previously); the optimum duration for repeat treatment is not known but 12-weeks repeat treatment has been used successfully.
+The increased dosage used will depend on the dosage the cat was previously treated with and the nature of the relapse, but can be up to that recommended for neurological FIP (see dosage table 1 above);